 We also recommend reading the post Getting started right with MasterFile which sets out a simple six step process to start using MasterFile’s fact management system in litigation or research.

 Basic strategies – an overview

-- Use Express Load’s Batch Load Mode to rapidly load documents.
-Omitted or missing required information (document date, type and author, etc. in the red section of document profiles) is flagged for easy identification.
+- Use Express Load’s Batch Load Mode.
+Any omitted or missing required information (document date, type and author, etc. in the red section of document profiles) is flagged for easy identification.

 The remainder of this article covers other issues to consider, however the basic steps outlined above will let you get started with MasterFile immediately.
 Apply the suggestions below as needed.